Opposition to the Russian Orthodox Church during the Russian Civil War: Other legislation and official measures

-In November 1917, within weeks of the revolution, the People's Commissariat for Enlightenment was established, which a month later created the All-Russian Union of Teachers-Internationalists for the purpose of removing religious instruction from school curricula.
+In November 1917, within weeks of the revolution, the People's Commissariat for Education was established, which a month later created the All-Russian Union of Teachers-Internationalists for the purpose of removing religious instruction from school curricula.
 In order to intensify the anti-religious propaganda in the school system, the Chief Administration for Political Enlightenment (Glavpolitprosvet) was established in November 1920.

 After the registration of marriage was secularized, local governments began to force the clergy to remarry those who had had their marriages annulled by civil divorce.
 The church was only willing to remarry those who conformed to church canons (from Jesus' sermon on the mount when He declares it wrong to divorce and remarry except on grounds of unchastity).
 This situation was solved in May 1920 when the Patriarch relegated all formal marriage and divorce proceedings to the civil authorities.

 Prior to the revolution, Lenin had accepted believers into the ranks of the Bolshevik party, so long as they worked towards the party goals.
 This was because the initial conquest of power was a higher priority than the dissemination of atheism.
 After the Bolsheviks took power, old party members who were believers received some tolerance in exceptional cases initially.
 Yaroslavsky in later years recalled an episode wherein an old party member wrote on the top of a questionnaire: 'In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.

 It was originally believed in the ideology that religion would disappear quickly with the coming of the revolution and that its replacement with atheism would be inevitable.
 The leadership of the new state did not take much time, however, to come to the conclusion that religion would not disappear on its own and greater efforts should be given to anti-religious propaganda.

 For this purpose atheistic work was centrally consolidated underneath the Agitation and Propaganda Department of the CP Central Committee (Agitprop) in 1920 using the guidelines of article 13 of the Russian Communist Party (RCP) adopted by the 8th party congress.